Candy2803/code-challenge-2/README.md

 3. Next open your terminal and type git clone (link that you copied) ie: git clone git@github.com:Candy2803/Wk-2-code-challenge.git

-HOORAH YOU DID IT.
+HOORAH!
+YOU DID IT 🥳🥳.
 You have successfully cloned my repo to your local machine.

 **AUTHORED BY**: CANDY MZUNGU